Zman350x/AdvancedComputerSystemsProjects/README.md

 * L3:   12 MiB (1 instance)

-My laptop does not support userspace CPU governor, so while I can't fix the frequency, I can set the governor to `powersave` since I figured that if I capped the CPU at a lower frequency, it was more likely to run at that limit than if I let it run full-speed, in which case it may throttle/slow down.
+My laptop does not support userspace CPU governor, so while I can't fix the frequency, I can set the governor to `performance` since that is what was reccomended in Project 2.
+This was used for all testing.

 SMT State: 2 threads per core

 ## General Info

+Computer: Lenovo ThinkPad T16 Gen 2

+Operating System: KDE neon User Edition (based on Ubuntu 24.04 LTS)

+Linux Kernel Version: 6.14.0-32-generic (64-bit)

+RAM: 32 GiB

 Compiler used: g++ version 14.2